anoopsarkar/nlp-class/hw0.md

 ## Setup on Coursys

 Find a group to work with for the homework assignments and the final course project.
-The group size is typically between 3 to 5 people.
+The group size is 3 people or less.
 We will be checking that all group members are contributing equally to the homework submission and the final project.